HiFiLES/HiFiLES-solver/README.md

   1) bash configure_run.sh
   2) make

+If you encounter problems with the above procedure, you can copy the supplied handwritten file makefiles/Makefile to the master directory and edit as required for your system.
+You will also need a file makefile.in tailored to your system - see the supplied examples in the makefiles subdirectory for guidance.

 Unfortunately, the AutoTools build system supplied with HiFiLES does not currently support building with CUDA on GPUs.
-To build for GPUs, the supplied handwritten Makefile must be used, along with a Makefile.in similar to the input file makefile.cluster.in found in the "makefiles" folder.
+To build for GPUs, follow the manual procedure described above using the supplied handwritten file makefiles/Makefile and a makefile.in similar to the input file makefile.cluster.in found in the "makefiles" subdirectory.
 If you figure out how to compile and link CUDA files to C++ code using AutoTools, please let us know!

 Thanks for building, and happy running!
 - The HiFiLES Development Team